 Filter Value Settling Time (99%)

-"0" - no digital filtering 1.5 sec.
+"FILtEr" < > "0" - no digital filtering 1.5 sec.

 "1" - normal filtering 2 sec.

 "2" - increased filtering 6 sec.

 "3" - maximum filtering 13 sec.

-PROGRAM FUNCTION OF E1-CON AND E2-CON
+PROGRAM FUNCTION OF E1-CON & OPTIONAL E2-CON PIN

-The function of the remote input "E1-CON" pin (TBA #4) and remote input "E2-CON" pin (TBA #9) are the same.
+The function of the remote input "E1-CON" pin (TBA #4) and, if the totalizer option is installed, the remote input "E2-CON" pin (TBA #8) are the same.
 Functions are activated, as described in the appropriate function, when connected to signal common (TBA #5).
 Whether a function is edge or level activated it must be held low for a minimum of 20 msec in order for the function to occur.
 The remote input pins can be used simultaneously and with any combination of functions.
 When pins are tied together and activated, E1-CON function is generally performed first.

-"E1-CON" <> "0" - A negative going edge re-zeros (tares) the input signal.
-Note: The tare buffer can be cleared by "stepping" through "Pro 2", using the P button or via serial transmission.
-"1" - A negative going edge resets the contents of the totalizer to zero.
+- "E1-CON"< > "0" A negative going edge re-zeros (tares) the input signal.

+Note: The tare buffer can be cleared by "stepping" through "Pro 2", using the P button or via serial transmission. - "1" A negative going edge resets the contents of the totalizer to zero.

 Totalization commences regardless of the state of the input.